3box/keramik/scenarios/README.md

 # Custom cluster testing

-In order to use these scenarios follow the docbook, also set up your gcloud cluster as follows:
+These scenarios require the gcloud cluster to be already set up, see below if your cluster is not set up yet or see if there is already a cluster in place with istio installed.

 ## Once your cluster is set up